-To guide the process of working with stakeholders we have developed resources covering the following areas: Using evidence to inform policy-making; Examples of good practice from country partners; Presenting findings to children; Communication tools.
+To guide the process of working with stakeholders we have developed resources covering the following areas: Using evidence to inform policy-making; Examples of good practice from country partners; Presenting findings to children; and Communication tools.

 Using evidence to inform policy-making

-- From research findings to policy-making method guide: examines the relationship between research and policy in the area of children and the internet, and supports researchers to frame their objectives and findings in ways that (directly or indirectly) support policy development processes that affect children.
+- From research findings to policy-making method guide: this examines the relationship between research and policy in the area of children and the internet, and supports researchers to frame their objectives and findings in ways that (directly or indirectly) support policy development processes that affect children.

 Examples of good practice from country partners